SamuelWestvain/BS-Lang/Readme.md

 **BSLang** is a Gen-Z inspired toy programming language designed to be expressive, fun, and functionally capable.
 With meme-driven syntax and semantics, it aims to make programming both entertaining and educational.
 You might be thinking why to create a language like this:

-> "And behold, the Language was made — not that it should merely run, but that it should Vibe..." ~GenZ Bible 1:1
+> "And behold, the Language was made — not that it should merely run, but that it should *Vibe*..."
+> – *BS Scrolls, Chapter 1: Verse 1*

 <p align="center">
 <img src="logo-bs-lang-main.png" alt="BSLang Logo" />
 </p>

+> Because programming should be expressive.
+It should slay.
+It should yeet
+> – *BS Scrolls, Chapter 9: Verse 9*

 ## 🚀 Installation Guide for BS-Lang